-The Community Foundation invests in thirteen hedge funds and funds of funds that pursue multiple strategies to diversify risks and reduce volatility.
+At March 31, 2021, the Community Foundation invests in twenty hedge funds and funds of funds that pursue multiple strategies to diversify risks and reduce volatility.
 The fair values of these investments have been estimated using the net asset value per share of the investments as provided by the fund managers.
 These funds invest in private, primarily via pooled vehicles, offered by professional investment managers.
-These investments are subject to an initial lock-up period that prohibits redemption for the first three years after purchase.
-Redemptions can be made quarterly or annually after the initial lock-up period has lapsed, at which time redemptions are allowed with 5 to 180 days notice.
-There are no unfunded commitments for these funds.
+Six of these investments are subject to an initial lock-up period that prohibits redemption for the first two to three years after purchase.
+Redemptions can be made quarterly or annually after the initial lock-up period has lapsed, at which time redemptions are allowed with 5 to 180 days' notice.
+There are no unfunded commitments for these funds at March 31, 2021.
+For the remaining fourteen investments, redemptions may not be made.
+There were unfunded commitments for these funds of \$9,950,211 at March 31, 2021.